Law & Technology alumnus Rodney Mhungu

 In both semesters you will be working on your Master's thesis:

-• The Master Law and Technology is concluded with a thesis (12 ECTS).
+• The Master's program in Law and Technology is concluded with a thesis (12 ECTS).

 • A mandatory preparatory course Researching Law and Technology (6 ECTS) is part of the thesis process.

-• We work with Thesis Focus Groups to guide you through the thesis process.
+• We work with mentor groups to guide you through the formation of the thesis topic and proposal.

-• Obligatory lectures are offered to develop and improve your ability to formulate a strong research question, to structure an introduction, to choose and report methodology, and to write a discussion.
+• Master classes and tutorials are offered to develop and improve your ability to formulate a strong research question, to structure an introduction, to choose and report methodology, and to write a discussion.

 • You can start in September following the trajectory until June.
 When you start end of January you follow the trajectory until December.